 An opportunity for change

 The project will develop and introduce a new Grain Trade Australia (GTA) Grain Storage Assets and Management Standard that meets export requirements.
-The Standard developed will help to maintain Australia’s reputation as a reliable supplier of safe and high-quality grain.
+The Standard will help to maintain Australia’s reputation as a reliable supplier of safe and high-quality grain.

 Through the project we will:

 - work with GTA and industry to co-design an industry standard which recognises existing commercial quality systems and new technology

 - recognise the new standard to reduce departmental audit and inspection activities.

 Industry assured grain storages with improved processes and procedures for grain management, as outlined in the Standard, will provide benefits for industry and the department, including:

 - having a standard that demonstrates assurance to the department

 - reduction in departmental audits and inspections for those who adopt and are compliant with the standard